PennyLaneAI/pennylane/doc/development/guide/tests.rst

 **Text objects**

 `Text objects <https://matplotlib.org/stable/api/text_api.html#matplotlib.text.Text>`__
 are stored in ``ax.texts``.
-While the text object can contain a great variety of methods for pulling out relevant information, the two most commonly used in testing text objects are:
+While the text object has many methods and attributes for relevant information, the two most commonly used in testing text objects are:

 * ``text_obj.get_text()`` : Get the string value for the text object
 * ``text_obj.get_position()``: Get the ``(x,y)`` position of the object